robot5000-design/ms1-band-website/README.md

 ### **2. Features**

 Common to all pages, a nav element with navigation links at the top of the page.
-This is fixed on mobile where the smaller screen results in more scrolling.
+This is fixed on mobile to give easy access where the smaller screen results in more scrolling.
 A navbar is also utilised on smaller screen sizes.
-Icons have been used to completment all headings.
+Icons have been used to complement all headings.
+A media query allows the nav to scroll again for when height is limited, such as a small device in landscape mode.

 In addition all pages have a constant footer which contains links to social media, terms(doesn't exist) and privacy(doesn't exist).
 These links provide interactive feedback when hovered over,